South Carolina, SC

 South Carolina Earned Income Tax Credit #

-South Carolina has just established a state’s non-refundable Earned Income Tax Credit (EITC) to “piggyback” off the federal credit, which makes them the 27th state to do so.
+South Carolina has established a state’s non-refundable Earned Income Tax Credit (EITC) to “piggyback” off the federal credit, which makes it the 27th state to do so.

-The credit will provide a modest benefit to many low-wage South Carolinians and their families, but because it’s non-refundable, those who pay little to no state income tax get little to no benefit from the credit.
+The credit provides a tax break for many low-wage South Carolinians and their families, but because it’s non-refundable, those who pay little to no state income tax get little to no benefit from the credit.

 South Carolina Temporary Assistance for Needy Families (TANF) #